This guide explains how to include filters in conditions of other contact filters.

 You can relate filters which select from the same table (scope).
 You can use the "Presence in filter(s)" condition to link "stores," "products," "orders," and "abandoned carts" with filters of the same scope.

 Linking non-contacts filters

-With all these conditions (except "Date of last order" and "Sales tracker turnover") you can use filters from other scopes to narrow down your search to the events (and so contacts) related to specific products, receipts, or abandoned carts.
+With all these conditions (except "Date of last order" and "Sales tracker turnover") you can use filters from other scopes to narrow down your search to the events (and so contacts) related to specific products, orders, or abandoned carts.

 When defining conditions, use the dropdown lists to select from filters within each scope.
-You can do it for each line in the highlighted area.

 You can set each condition to match or exclude a specific filter or to match at least one of many filters.